-As summer time draws near its time to break out the grill and enjoy the great outdoors.
-But way stop at the main course, most people do not know that deserts can also be cooked on the grill, like this Grilled Watermelon recipie.
+As summertime draws near, it's time to break out the grill and enjoy the great outdoors.
+But why stop at the main course?
+Most people do not know that you can also cook deserts on the grill, like this Grilled Watermelon recipe.

 1 watermelon seedless

-1 tabl of coarse sea salt, plus some for finishing
+1 table of coarse sea salt, plus some for finishing

 1 Prepare a grill for direct heat.
 If using a gas grill, preheat to medium-high (450 degrees).
 If using a charcoal grill, light the charcoal or wood briquettes; when the briquettes are ready, distribute them under the cooking area for direct heat.
 For a medium-hot fire, you should be able to hold your hand about 6 inches above the coals for about 4 or 5 seconds.
 Have ready a spray water bottle for taming any flames.